Operation Olive Leaves: Background

 Following the 1948 Arab-Israeli War, Syria and Israel negotiated an armistice arrangement, signed on July 20, 1949, which provided for the establishment of demilitarized zones (DMZ) on the border between Israel and Syria.
 Disputes soon arose concerning sovereignty over the DMZs leading to periodic border clashes and constant border tensions.
-Despite the fact that the armistice agreement had placed the demarcation line ten meters east of the sea, and the international border passed inland from the east bank of the Sea of Galilee, which placed the entire sea and surrounding shoreline under Israeli sovereignty, the Syrians placed their military positions directly on the shoreline, and Syrian gunners frequently fired at Israeli fishermen approaching the northeastern shore.
-Moreover, there were a number of border transgressions involving Syrian fishermen and farmers, who, under the protection of Syrian guns, continued utilize the sea for fishing and irrigation.
-Israeli patrol boats were frequently fired on from Syrian emplacements east of the shoreline.
-On the day before the operation, an Israeli police boat approaching the sea's northwestern shore was fired on by Syrian guns.
+Despite the fact that the armistice agreement had placed the demarcation line ten meters east of the sea, and the international border passed inland from the east bank of the Sea of Galilee, which placed the entire sea and surrounding shoreline under Israeli sovereignty, the Syrians placed their military positions directly on the shoreline, and Syrian gunners fired on Israeli patrol boats that came within 250 meters of the shore.
+Moreover, there were a number of border transgressions involving Syrian fishermen and farmers, who, under the protection of Syrian guns, continued to utilize the sea for fishing and irrigation.
+However, Operation Kinneret did not follow any unusual events.
+On the day before the operation, an Israeli police boat was deliberately sent close to the Syrian shore, in order to provoke a response.
+It succeeded in drawing fire from a Syrian gun, scraping some paint off the bottom of the boat.
+This was the justification for the assault.
+The operation had been planned and trained for, with evidence that indicated it had been rehearsed.
+There had been no Syrian provocation.
+Israel's newly re-elected Prime Minister David Ben-Gurion ordered a large-scale operation to destroy Syrian gun emplacements along the shoreline in response to the "extended period of Syrian provocative actions and extended shootings".
+He did not consult the Cabinet, nor the Foreign Ministry.
+Moshe Sharett, who was in the United States attempting to acquire weapons, had told Gurion that any attacks could negatively affect these talks.
+In addition, the Israelis hoped to take Syrian prisoners who could be exchanged for four Israelis held captive by Syria.
+Ariel Sharon was given overall command of the operation.

 Israel's newly re-elected Prime Minister David Ben-Gurion decided that a response was necessary, and ordered a large-scale operation to destroy Syrian gun emplacements along the shoreline in response to the "extended period of Syrian provocative actions and extended shootings".
 In addition, the Israelis hoped to take Syrian prisoners who could be exchanged for four Israelis held captive by Syria under brutal and inhumane conditions.
 Ariel Sharon was given overall command of the operation.
 Foreign Minister Moshe Sharett was in the United States to negotiate a possible arms purchase at the time.